Cart 0

 Board Member

 Mr. Teasley is proud and honored to be a board member of the Maxville Heritage Interpretive Center (MHIC).
-He has a beautiful wife of 27 years, Shannon, and two beautiful and handsome children—ShaKiana and Lewonne.
 His life is blessed having roots in two continents and in Cheatham County, Tennessee and Nez Perce County, Idaho.
 He is a direct descendant from Nigeria and the Nez Perce Tribe.
 His given name is Ci’ Wa’tist Talqt in Nimiipuu Timpt (meaning “On the Verge, To Stop Injustice” in our Nez Perce language).

 Ruby Barerra